WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 There two components that make a script usable as such, the first line with a shabang and the execution mode enabled to the script file.

-Lets consider this example of a minimal script that will tell you your username, the hostname and the date (`example1`):
+Let us consider this example of a minimal script that will tell you your username, the hostname, and the date (`example1`):

 ~~~
 echo Hello your username is $USER